oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 ### Adding Network

-The ovn representation of an ovirt network is a logical switch.
+The OVN representation of an ovirt network is a logical switch.
 To add an oVirt network, a logical switch must be added to the OVN north db.
 This is done by adding a record to the Logical_Switch table (equivalent of
-command: ovn-nbctl ls-add <network name>).
+command: `ovn-nbctl ls-add <network name>`).

 ### Removing Network

 To remove an oVirt network, the equivalent logical switch record must be removed from the OVN north db.
-This is done by removing a record from the Logical_Switch table (equivalent of command: ovn-nbct ls-del <network-name>)
+This is done by removing a record from the Logical_Switch table (equivalent of command: `ovn-nbct ls-del <network-name>`)

 All logical ports belonging to this logical switch must be removed from the logical switch prior to this.

-### Vnic add
+### vNIC add

-The OVN representation of an oVirt VNIC is a logical port.
+The OVN representation of an oVirt vNIC is a logical port.
 When a nic is added in ovirt (just added, not plugged in), a logical port must be added to the north db (we will actually use lazy initialization and create the port just before the port is plugged in).